20 zip codes·Updated June 2026

 4 Bedroom$2,640/mo

-Fair Market Rents are published annually by HUD for the Cleveland metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Cleveland metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the Cleveland metro area is $1,920/month.
-Current median asking rents are near or below the FMR for this area.
+HUD's Fair Market Rent for a 2-bedroom in the Cleveland metro is $1,920/month.
+Asking rents come in about 37% below the federal benchmark, which can make Section 8 properties competitive here.

 Cleveland is a pure cash flow play.
-Purchase prices are among the lowest of any major metro, and the rent-to-price ratios can be exceptional in the right neighborhoods.
-The Cleveland Clinic and University Hospitals are the economic anchors — healthcare employment here is massive and recession-resistant.
-Tremont, Ohio City, and Detroit Shoreway are the premium areas that have gentrified.
-East side neighborhoods offer the most aggressive cash flow numbers but require more careful property selection.
-Like Detroit, the difference between a great investment and a problem property can be a few streets.
-Cleveland rewards investors who do their homework on specific neighborhoods and don't just chase the best-looking spreadsheet.
+Purchase prices run among the lowest of any major metro, and rent-to-price ratios can be exceptional in the right neighborhoods.
+The Cleveland Clinic and University Hospitals are the economic anchors.
+Healthcare employment here is massive and recession-resistant.
+Tremont, Ohio City, and Detroit Shoreway are the gentrified premium areas.
+East side neighborhoods have the most aggressive cash flow numbers but demand more careful property selection.
+Like Detroit, the gap between a great investment and a problem property can be a few streets.
+Rewards investors who do the homework on specific neighborhoods instead of chasing the prettiest spreadsheet.